eclipse-tractusx/sig-release/README.md

 ## The planning and roadmap process

-For detailed proecess descriptions, see [the planning documentation](./docs/planning.md).
+For detailed process descriptions, see [the planning documentation](./docs/planning.md).

 ## Release

 In Tractus-X, we differentiate two different types of releases.

-See [the product release documentation](./docs/product_release.md), for information about singular product releases.
+See [product release](./docs/product_release.md), for information about singular product releases.

-See [the Tractus-X release documentation](./docs/tractus-x-release.md), for our overarching release strategy
+See [Tractus-X release](./docs/tractus-x-release.md), for our overarching release strategy.

 ## Contact